rayeeta/creating-an-eks-cluster-with-terraform-Jenkins-pipeline/Prerequisite/Jenkins-tf-Github.md

         /var/lib/jenkins/secrets/initialAdminPassword, use the key in the Jenkins UI and walkthrough with the installation to the end.

-###    4-  Hosting the PRIVATE key from ssh-keygen phase 3:
+###    4-  Hosting the PRIVATE key from ssh-keygen:
         Cat the private key and copy its entire content then head to the Jenkins dashboard--> Manage Jenkins--> Security--> Credentials--> Global--> Add Credentials--> Kind(SSH username with private key)> ID(give it a name of your choice)--> Private Key(check the box)--> Add-Paste the private key in the box--> Ok and quit.

-###    5-  Integrating Jenkins env with the Personal-Access-Token phase 2:
+###    5-  Integrating Jenkins env with the Personal-Access-Token:

-        In the Jenkins UI, head to Manage Jenkins--> System(Configure global systems and paths)--> Scroll down to the GitHub section-GitHub server--> Give it a name, API URL stays the same--> Credentials--> Add-Jenkins--> Kind(select: Secret Text)--> UserName(Give it a name)--> Password(make sure to paste the Personal Access Token created from Github)--> ID(give the token a name)--> ADD and quit--> +ADD dropdown section select the name of the token you gave at signup-Run Test Connection--> Apply and Save.
+        In the Jenkins UI, head to Manage Jenkins--> System(Configure global systems and paths)--> Scroll down to the GitHub section-GitHub server--> Give it a name, API URL stays the same--> Credentials--> Add-Jenkins--> Kind(select: Secret Text)--> UserName(Give it a name)--> Password(make sure to paste the Personal Access Token created from Github)--> ID(give the token a name)--> ADD and quit--> +ADD dropdown select the name of the token you gave at signup-Run Test Connection--> Apply and Save.

 ###    6-  AWS and Jenkins Integration: